Francesco-Ferrillo/PassBox/README.md

     sudo apt install python3 python3-pip

 Windows:
-Download Python from the official Python website [Python]: https://www.python.org/ "click here to open python.org" During installation, ensure that you check the box to add Python to your PATH.
+Download Python from the official Python website [Python]: (https://www.python.org/)
+During installation, ensure that you check the box to add Python to your PATH.
 Open Command Prompt (CMD) and verify the installation:
     python --version